-Like any good interview, the success and efficacy of the meeting is contigent upon the questions you ask.
-There aren’t any “right” answers but only the right answers that work for you.
+Like any good interview, the success and efficacy of the meeting is contingent upon the questions you ask.
+There aren’t any “right” answers, but only the right answers that work for you.
 For example, are they in sync with your philosophy on wellness and health?
 Do you like how the office is run?
 We recommend keeping the following list close by at the doctor’s office.

 - What is your medical education, training, and certification?

 - How long have you been in practice?